matthewcruz/msr-student-template/about.md

 ---

 ## Overview
-Hello and Welcome! to my personal Portfolio.
+Hello and Welcome to my personal Portfolio!
 My name is Matthew Cruz, and I am a traditionally trained mechanical engineer with the added bonus of currently persuing a Master's degree in Robotics from Northwestern University, just north of Chicago, Illinois.

 This portfolio should give you, the curious mind, a chance to get to know my project and work experience in the past - as a mechanical engineer- and my experience and outlook as new Roboticist.